Skip to main content

 Liable Coach or School?

-In the context of sports and sports-related activities, the assumption of the risk doctrine acknowledges that certain injuries are part of the inherent nature of the sport.
+In the context of sports and sports-related activities, the assumption of the risk doctrine acknowledges that certain injuries are part of the sport’s inherent nature.
 It means that athletes or participants are deemed to have accepted the risks associated with the activity, and they cannot hold others liable for injuries that are considered ordinary and foreseeable within the sport.

 • Coaches and Trainers: In situations involving coaches, trainers, or fitness professionals, their responsibility for providing guidance, safety measures, and precautions may still be evaluated.
 Coaches and sports instructors have a duty of care to ensure the safety of their players.
 If a coach’s actions or decisions are deemed negligent, leading to injuries, they may be held liable.